How do they test for dyslexia?

 Most evaluations test phonemic awareness, ability to rapidly name objects and letters, decoding skills, fluency in reading, comprehension skills, and writing and spelling ability.
 Testing can sometimes extend to oral language skills, intelligence and checks for visual and hearing impairment, both of which can have a severe impact on language development.
 In certain cases a child may be referred for more testing, particularly if additional learning difficulties such as dysgraphia or ADHD are suspected.

 Parents can ask to meet with a school’s Special Education Needs Coordinator (SENCO) or speak with their child’s teacher to request an assessment.
-School administered evaluations will often include observations from teachers and cover language development, vocabulary, reading, writing, spelling, memory, problem-solving, processing speed, organizational skills and learning style.
+School administered evaluations cover language development, vocabulary, reading, writing, spelling, memory, problem-solving, processing speed, organizational skills and learning style and will often include observations from teachers.
 Outside independent evaluations can also be done but may be quite expensive.

 Nonetheless, it’s important that formal testing be undertaken so a child or adult can qualify for support.
 Adults who suspect they are dyslexic may be able to request a professional assessment through their workplace or contact a dyslexia association for guidance on finding a private testing center.
 Learn more about adults with undiagnosed learning difficulties and where to find support for adult dyslexia in these posts.